 Title Page created using Color Combo 34

 Then I decided I wanted to try a monochromatic green color palette for my family history album.
-The color scheme that I found has four different shades of green: two dark, one medium, and an interesting light choice.
+The color scheme that I found has four different green shades: two dark, one medium, and an interesting light choice.
 I could have chosen a softer green color palette, but I lean more towards the royal colors in life and scrapbooking.
 That doesn’t mean a light green palette wouldn’t work.
 It’s just personal preference.

 The light green from the ColorCombo proved to be very difficult to find on my computer.
 So, I transformed a piece of paper I already had to be closely related.
 As I selected other green papers, I kept finding myself using the color palette as more of a guideline (2 darks, 1 medium, and 1 light).